Hilbert's third problem: History and motivation

-Gauss' letters were the motivation for Hilbert: is it possible to prove the equality of volume using elementary "cut-and-glue" methods?
+Gauss's letters were the motivation for Hilbert: is it possible to prove the equality of volume using elementary "cut-and-glue" methods?
 Because if not, then an elementary proof of Euclid's result is also impossible.

-Dehn's answer
+Dehn's proof

 Dehn's proof is an instance in which abstract algebra is used to prove an impossibility result in geometry.
 Other examples are doubling the cube and trisecting the angle.

-Two polyhedra are called scissors-congruent if the first can be cut into finitely many polyhedral pieces that can be reassembled to yield the second.
+Two polyhedra are called scissors-congruent if one can be cut into finitely many polyhedral pieces that can be reassembled to form the other.
 Any two scissors-congruent polyhedra have the same volume.
 Hilbert asks about the converse.